viscan-de/lib-multiplatform-proj/docs/source/install.rst

     ctest

-With a successful install of PROJ we can now install data files using the :program:`projsync` utility::
+With a successful install of PROJ, we can now install data files using the :program:`projsync` utility::

-    projsync --system-directory
+    projsync --system-directory --all

 which will download all resource files currently available for PROJ.
 If less than the entire collection of resource files is needed the call to :program:`projsync`